CELL - Lynemouth, Cresswell, Ellington and Linton

 CELL Big Local partnership’s approach relied on relationships and strategy.
 Decisions around commissioning or distributing grants prioritised sustainability.
 Process, monitoring and evaluation were important in their approach, helping them to remain in touch with the community, understand its needs, maintain delivery momentum, and adapt plans as needed.

-Through monitoring and evaluation, they found that during their time delivering the Big Local programme the percentage of residents satisfied with their quality of life increased from 73 to 85 per cent – a figure higher than that for South East Northumberland (69 per cent) and also the whole county (77 per cent).
+Through monitoring and evaluation, the partnership found that during their time delivering the Big Local programme the percentage of residents satisfied with their quality of life increased from 73 to 85 per cent – a figure higher than that for South East Northumberland (69 per cent) and also the whole county (77 per cent).
 In March 2022, CELL Big Local partnership became the first Big Local area to complete its spending.

 The partnership felt their overall approach meant that at the end of their spending, substantially more resource was available in the community than before the programme began, specifically in relation to funding, staff time, knowledge and expertise.
+Big Local grant and seed funding had enabled groups and organisations across the four villages to raise over £2 million in additional funding.

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.